gengyuchao/ESP8266_example/project_DHT11/readme.txt

 project_DHT11 can help you use the components of dht11_driver to get the Temperature and Humidity.

+You can see more details on my CSDN at https://blog.csdn.net/gengyuchao/article/details/97181864

 HOWTO:
 1. Copy this folder to anywhere.
 Example: